Ellis County Emergency Service District (ESD) 9 Fiscal Overview

 ESD 9 Supports a Growing Community

-In addition, the rising costs of fire equipment has stretched ESD 9’s limited budget.
+In addition, the rising costs of fire equipment has stretched ESD 9’s budget.
 ESD 9 has struggled to maintain the level of service the community requires because of increased emergency services costs.

 Funding ESD 9